Whether you have a dwarf citrus tree or an entire grove, there’s one pest that’s both common and highly destructive

 It may take some testing to determine the exact amount a particular tree needs to be based on its size and root spread.

 The neem will be absorbed by your tree’s roots, turning into a systemic insecticide.

 Any pest that chews on or pierces the plant will ingest the Azadirachtin.

 Soil soaks remain within the plant for up to 22 days and are reapplied every three weeks as a preventative.

-NOTE: It can several weeks for the neem to eliminate an infestation due to the way it kills.
+NOTE: It can take several weeks for neem to eliminate an infestation due to how it kills.